GianlucaFuwa/MetaQCD.jl/docs/src/gaugefields.md

-# Creating Fields on the lattice
+# Implementation of Gauge and Spinor fields

-You can create a 4-dimensional SU(3) gauge field by specifying the backend, floating point precision, gauge action, dimensions and coupling parameter beta:
+We create a 4-dimensional SU(3) gauge field by specifying the backend, floating point precision, gauge action, dimensions and coupling parameter beta:
 ```julia
 backend = CPU